LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/exploring-data-with-pandas/_index.md

 Exploratory Data Analysis or EDA as you already know is a critical step when beginning your analysis work.
 Similar to the EDA work with spreadsheets we will do the same with Python and **pandas** in order to accomplish the following:

-1. Form a hypotheses about what is the underlying forces effecting your data.
+1. Form a hypothesis about what is the underlying forces effecting your data.
 1. Challenge previous assumptions that may have been made when discussing the business issue.
 1. Guide you on what tools and techniques you should use when working with that dataset.